Christine and Léa Papin: Deaths

 The separation from Léa proved to be too much for Christine.
 Her condition deteriorated rapidly once they were apart.
 She had written various letters pleading to be with Léa; however, her wish was not to be granted.
 She experienced bouts of depression and "madness", eventually refusing to eat.
 Prison officials transferred her to a mental institution in Rennes, hoping that she would benefit from professional help.
-Still separated from Léa, she continued to starve herself until she died of cachexia ("wasting away") on May 18, 1937.
+Still separated from Léa, she continued to starve herself until she died of cachexia (wasting away) on May 18, 1937.

 Léa fared better than Christine, serving only eight years of her 10-year sentence due to good behavior in prison.
 After her release in 1941, she lived in the town of Nantes, where she was joined by her mother.
 She assumed a false identity and earned a living as a hotel maid.

-Some accounts state that Léa died in 1982, but French film producer Claude Ventura claims to have discovered Léa living in a hospice center in France in 2000 while creating the film En Quête des Soeurs Papin (in English In Search of the Papin Sisters).
-The woman he claimed to be Léa had suffered a stroke which had rendered her partially paralyzed and unable to speak.
+Some accounts state that Léa died in 1982, but French film producer Claude Ventura alleged Léa was living in a hospice center in France in 2000 while creating the film En Quête des Soeurs Papin (in English, In Search of the Papin Sisters).
+In the film, Ventura interviews neighbours of the alleged Papin sister, who said she had suffered a stroke that had rendered her partially paralyzed and unable to speak.
 This woman died in 2001.

-The sisters are buried together in the Cimeterie Boutellerie in Nantes.
+The sisters are buried together in the Cimetière La Bouteillerie in Nantes.